Ryeberg Curators

 - Sholem Krishtalka

-Sholem is a painter and a writer.
+Sholem Krishtalka is an artist currently living in Berlin.
+His work has been shown in Canada, the US and Europe.
+Exhibitions include “Them” (Perrotin Gallery, New York) and “Sex Life” (SAW Gallery, Ottawa).
 His writing has appeared in Canadian Art Magazine, Bookforum Online, C Magazine, CBC Arts Online (among others) and in various artist's catalogues.
-His artwork has been exhibited in numerous venues around Toronto and New York.
-He is featured in the survey of Canadian painting "Carte Blanche 2: Painting," published by the Magenta Foundation.
 For more Sholem Krishtalka, click here.Go to curator page - Kathryn Kuitenbrouwer

 - Amy Langstaff